What is molybdenum?

 How much, and what kind, does an adult need?

-The Recommended Dietary Allowance (RDA) for men and women is 45 mcg (μg - micrograms) a day.
-On average, American adult males have a daily intake of about 109 mcg while women have a daily intake of about 76 mcg, well above the recommended amount.
+The Recommended Dietary Allowance (RDA) of molybdenum for men and women is 45 mcg (μg - micrograms) a day.
+On average, American adult males have a daily intake of about 109 mcg of molybdenum while women have a daily intake of about 76 mcg, well above the recommended amount.
 The RDA for pregnant women and breastfeeding women is 50 mcg.
 The risk of toxicity of molybdenum in humans from food sources is very low.
 The tolerable upper intake level (UL) for adults is 2 mg a day and occurs only through careless supplementation.

 How much does a child need?